waley-code/job_listing_system_api/README.md

     Route::delete('/jobs/{id}', [JobController::class, 'destroy']);

     This endpoint will receive a DELETE request with the job ID in the URL.
-The JobController@destroy method will delete the job posting and return a success message.
+The destroy method will delete the job posting and return a success message.

 ### Job Search API:
 The system has an API that allows users to search for job postings